 Enter Chris Columbus

 Like John Hughes, writer and director Chris Columbus had become synonymous with the creation of great films.
 With writing credits including Young Sherlock Holmes, The Goonies and Gremlins.
-However, despite his initial success in directing Adventures in Babysitting, Columbus had struggled to further develop his directing talents.
+However, despite his initial success in directing Adventures in Babysitting, Columbus had struggled to develop his directing talents further.
 With the disastrous Heartbreak Hotel all but halting his directing career.
-Therefore, Columbus was encouraged when Hughes sent over the screenplay for Home Alone with the intention of passing the directing duties to the young writer.
+Therefore, Columbus was encouraged when Hughes sent over the screenplay for Home Alone intending to pass the directing duties to the young writer.
 And following some rewrites involving both Columbus and Hughes.
 Home Alone was finally born on paper in late 1989.

 However, although the production had a director, producer and child star, studio backing was needed to allow Home Alone to start production.
 A challenge that often led to ‘family’ branded comedies falling at the final hurdle.
 Especially within a late 1980’s environment where cinema had been directly hit by VHS rental and home theatre technology.

 In an attempt to secure the finance needed Hughes approached Warner Brothers.
-A company then known for their commitment to the family film market.
+A company then known for its commitment to the family film market.
 With Warner duly agreeing to finance and distribute Home Alone for a mere 10 million dollars.
-An incredibly small budget that would in turn lead to the hiring of a crew who were all in the early stages of their filmmaking careers.
+An incredibly small budget that would, in turn, lead to the hiring of a crew who were all in the early stages of their filmmaking careers.
 While also encouraging both Hughes and Columbus to reach out to friends and colleagues from across the industry for help.